um-pdavila/acs_docs/docs/triton/1-env/4-triton_quickstart.rst

 transfer the file by dragging it from left to right.

-If using ``scp``, you need to type, assuming ``origin`` is the absolute path that specifies the directory on your local computer containing ``example.py``,  ``scp origin/example.py abc123@triton.ccs.miami.edu:/home/abc123``, not forgetting to put your CaneID in place of ``abc123``, and then following the prompt for
+If using ``scp``, you need to type, assuming ``origin`` is the absolute path that specifies the directory on your local computer holding ``example.py``,  ``scp origin/example.py abc123@triton.ccs.miami.edu:/home/abc123``, not forgetting to put your CaneID in place of ``abc123``, and then following the prompt for